analogdevicesinc/TMC-API/tmc/ic/TMC5271/README.md

 - The functions tmc5271_readRegister and tmc5271_writeRegister are used to read and write the registers respectively.
 These functions check the current active bus and calls the bus-specific function i.e readRegisterUART or writeRegisterUART.
 - These bus specific functions constructs the datagram and further calls the bus specific callback 'tmcXXXX_readWriteUART.
 - The user needs to externally implement this callback function that should further call the hardware specific read/write function for UART.

+### How to integrate: Callback functions
+To communicate with a TMC5271 , the TMC-API needs to know which bus (UART, SPI) it shall use.
+For that you must implement the **tmc5271_getBusType()** callback function.
+If you want to access the chip using UART, implement these callback functions also:
+1. **tmc5271_readWriteUART()**, which is a HAL wrapper function that provides the necessary hardware access.
+2. **tmc5271_getNodeAddress()**, that returns the node/slave address.
+Node address could be set in NODECONF (0x3) register and the address could be incremented as defined by AD0, AD1 and AD2.
+(Node address + ADx) must be less than 255.
+For further details please consult the datasheet of TMC5271.

+### Sharing the CRC table with other TMC-API chips
+The TMC5271 UART protocol uses an 8 bit CRC.
+For calculating this, a table-based algorithm is used.
+This table (tmcCRCTable_Poly7Reflected[256]) is 256 bytes big and identical across multiple different Trinamic chips (i.e. TMC2209).
+If your project uses multiple Trinamic chips you can avoid having redundant copies of this table, saving memory size.
+You can also replace by your own CRC Table.

 ## Accessing the TMC5271 via SPI
 The following diagram depicts how to access the TMC5271 via SPI using the TMC-API.